Codeholics/US-Mass-Shootings/readme.md

 After conducting an extensive research to align on the definition of a mass shooting is for this project.
 I was able to locate 1 definition of a mass shooting which was posted by the FBI on their .gov site a good while back.
 Still not sure why 1 government agency would define it and no other government agency or media adheres to it and instead creating their own definition.

+According to the FBI and the Victims of National Crime the [mass shooting threshold was changed in 2013, down from 4 victims to 3](https://ovc.ojp.gov/sites/g/files/xyckuh226/files/ncvrw2018/info_flyers/fact_sheets/2018NCVRW_MassCasualty_508_QC.pdf) to qualify for a mass shooting.
+This also exclude normal criminal gun violence.

 I chose the [Mother Jones](https://www.motherjones.com/) data for this

 - Follows the same definition provided by the FBI.
+- Office of Justice Programs: The National Center for Victims of Crime [references Mother Jones](https://ovc.ojp.gov/sites/g/files/xyckuh226/files/ncvrw2018/info_flyers/fact_sheets/2018NCVRW_MassCasualty_508_QC.pdf) as well.
+  - *USA Today recorded more than 350 mass shootings between 2006 and 2017, while Mother Jones has recorded 95 since 1982.
+This fact sheet presents data published by Mother Jones, as it is kept current and most closely follows the federal agency definitions.*
 - Media reports are reviewed and only those that meet the definition are added.
 - Data is updated regularly and publically Available to download as a CSV.